 Simons recounted his own experience.

 “Bob Birgeneau was the first to extract money from us as the dean of science at MIT – that was my first experience with science philanthropy.
 My wife Marilyn and I started a foundation 25 years ago.
 It was a catchall foundation.
-We decided in 2004 to focus on basic science; our other giving would be outside the foundation,” he said.
+We decided in 2004 to focus on discovery science; our other giving would be outside the foundation,” he said.

 “We started by supporting research on the foundations of autism, which is a puzzling condition.
 It’s an ongoing project.
 We then gave to math and physics and started collaborations to explore the origins of life.
 The National Institutes of Health will not provide funding to learn that secret.
 These collaborations now support 30-40 private investigators.”